d34dl0ck/dum/README.md

 * CQRS

 The practical scenarios that system should support are displayed at the following diagram:
-!(/diagrams/cases.jpg)
+[Cases]!(/diagrams/cases.jpg)

 The system consists of the following components:
-!(/diagrams/components.jpg)
+[Components]!(/diagrams/components.jpg)

 Components:
 * MachineService - service, allows to perform an operations with specific machine.
 Provides the ReportAPI interface, which is used for reporting about any updates, that are missing on the specific machine.

 Go modules:
-!(/diagrams/modules.jpg)
+[Modules]!(/diagrams/modules.jpg)

 Modules:
-*Machines - module, that implements MachineAPI component itself *Contracts/Machines - module with set of dto, which are needed for using MachinesAPI
+* Machines - module, that implements MachineAPI component itself
+* Contracts/Machines - module with set of dto, which are needed for using MachinesAPI

 ### How do I get set up? ###